 How long does hydrocodone stay in your system?

-Curious about how hydrocodone (the main ingredient in Vicodin) stays in the body?
-Got mandatory or random drug testing for Vicodin for work or school coming up?
+Curious about how long hydrocodone stays in the body?
+Got mandatory or random drug testing for work or school coming up?
 We review half life, detection times and signs of hydrocodone problems here.

 Half life of hydrocodone

 The half-life of a 10 mg dose of hydrocodone is about 3.8 hours (± 0.3 hours).
 This means that it takes almost 4 hours for the body to process this amount of hydrocodone and eliminate half of its compounds from the system.
 Withdrawal symptoms from hydrocodone usually begin to manifest 6-12 hours after your last dose of hydrocodone.

 Employers usually want to check for hydrocodone before employing you to ensure safety/drug free workers, to check after an on-site work accident, or to identify drug problems.
 Drug testing is not generally not looking for current impairment or drug use but for past use of pain meds like hydrocodone.